-A thoughtful, well-planned direct mail campaign can benefit any type of business, any nonprofit group, or any organization that wants to raise awareness or advertise an event.
+A thoughtful, well-planned direct mail campaign can benefit any business, nonprofit group, or organization wanting to raise awareness or advertise an event.
 Direct mail can announce the opening of a new store, introduce new products to known customers, or spread a message to people willing to receive it.
 What makes direct mail so effective is its ability to target specific customers and certain demographics.

-This blog will discuss why direct mail offers a better response rate and tips for how to improve your response rate for your next direct mail campaign.
+This blog examines why direct mail offers a better response rate and provides tips for improving your next direct mail campaign’s response rate.

-It may come as a surprise to some people, but direct mail enjoys some of the best rates of return of any advertising medium.
-Here are some statistics to give you some background about targeted direct mail response rates:
+It may come as a surprise to some people, but direct mail provides some of the best rates of return of any advertising medium.
+Here are some statistics to give you background about targeted direct mail response rates:

 - 41% of mail recipients say they look forward to getting the mail every day.